 Almost 1 percent of the world has been afflicted with this bacterium, Mycoplasma Genitalium since it was first discovered around the 1980s.
 This disease is particularly common in teenagers and younger adults.

 In most patients, the bacteria do not cause any significant symptoms.
-However, in some cases, it can result in irritation of the reproductive parts including cervix and urethra.
+However, in some cases, it can result in irritation of the reproductive parts including the cervix and urethra.
 Due to its presentation, it can often be confused with gonorrhea and chlamydia which are also STDs.

 Despite being asymptomatic, infection with M. Genitalium should not be taken for granted.
 It can result in more serious severe conditions such as widespread infection in the reproductive system known as Pelvic Inflammatory Disease.
 PID can result in infertility, miscarriages, preterm labor, and stillbirths.

 Like all STDs, M. Genitalium can be prevented by using Condoms.
 However, an alarming study shows increasing resistance of the bacteria to previously potent antibiotics such as azithromycin and doxycycline.

 Growing resistance to the bacteria can result in increased proliferation of the bacteria.
 Although the methods of diagnosing M. Genitalium are relatively simple, with easily available urine and vaginal swab tests, it is still not a part of regular recommended screening tests.

 3. Shigella flexneri

-Shigellosis is found more commonly in travelers and children in underdeveloped countries with low income.
+Shigellosis is found more commonly in travelers and children in underdeveloped countries with low incomes.
 However, Shigellosis is found to be increasing in frequency in homosexuals and bisexual men since the seventies.
 A newer route of transmission, the anal-oral route by fellatio has increased outbreaks of Shigellosis for decades.

-In addition to the easy outbreak, Shigellosis is reportedly growing resistance to widely prescribed antibiotics such as Azithromycin.
+In addition to the easy outbreak, Shigellosis is reportedly growing resistant to widely prescribed antibiotics such as Azithromycin.
 With fears of a future where antibiotics are ineffective against S.flexneri scientists recommend refraining from prescribing antibiotics in asymptomatic patients.
-Without antibiotics, milder forms of the disease are usually limited in its course.
+Without antibiotics, milder forms of the disease are usually limited in their course.

 4. Lymphogranuloma venereum (LGV)